Important Safety Tips For Your Home Garage

 Keep any propane tanks locked up and disconnected when not in use and make sure to store any flammable liquids away from open flames and hot spots.

-Consider investing in some garage organizer bins to prevent tripping hazard and utilize garage ceiling space to keep things off the floor.
+Consider investing in some garage organizer bins to prevent tripping hazards and utilize garage ceiling space to keep things off the floor.

 Keep Storage Areas Organized To Avoid Accidents

-A great way to passively keep yourself and others safe in your garage is to install shelving and other adequate storage containers.
-By keeping your garage and storage areas neat and organized you can help to reduce clutter and prevent accidents or tripping hazards.
-Keep your garage floor clear of objects that could be slipped on and potentially harmful.
+A great way to passively keep yourself and others safe in the garage is to install shelving and other adequate storage containers.
+By keeping the garage and the surrounding storage areas neat and organized it will help to reduce clutter, therefore lowering the possibility of tripping on something.
+Consider investing in a storage solution that will utilize the garage ceiling for storage space and keep the floor clear of anything that could be a tripping hazard.

 Watch Out For Carbon Monoxide Poisoning

-Garages are common places for carbon monoxide buildups, which can be hazardous to human health and potentially fatal if left unchecked.
+Garages are common places for carbon monoxide buildups, which is hazardous to human health and potentially fatal if left unchecked.
 Carbon monoxide gas is completely odorless and invisible to the naked eye.

 While in a closed garage, never leave a vehicle running or use power equipment with an internal combustion engine like portable generators or pressure washers.
-Carbon monoxide can leech from your garage into your home and cause other health and safety concerns.
-Consider installing a carbon monoxide alarm in your garage for peace of mind.
+Carbon monoxide can also leech from a garage into a home and potentially cause other health and safety concerns.
+Consider installing a carbon monoxide alarm in the garage for increased peace of mind.